nicojourdain/nicojourdain.github.io/students_dir/students_nemo4_occigen.md

 **Contributors:** Nicolas Jourdain, Pierre Mathiot.

+**NB:** the content of this page has been tested with NEMO's trunk at revision 15469 ("NEMO-4.2 candidate release") and XIOS's trunk at revision 2251.

 **Content:**
 1. Module environment
 2. Get the NEMO (ocean/sea-ice model) and XIOS (IO server) sources